cvanlaw/chrisvanlaw.com/src/index.markdown

 #### IAM Engineer | *September 2016 – May 2017*

-Provide Client with SailPoint Identity IQ implementation and development expertise using Java, Beanshell, SQL and other tools.

-* Installed SailPoint Identity IQ based on client requirements
-* Developed custom connector logic to tailor IIQ connectors and integrations to the needs of the client
+Provided Client with SailPoint Identity IQ implementation and development expertise using Java, Beanshell, SQL and other tools.
+Installed SailPoint Identity IQ based on client requirements, developed custom connector logic to tailor IIQ connectors and integrations to the needs of the client.

 ### Hosting.com